 Besides the hot and relaxing geothermal bathhouses, the park has a large castle, several museums, and kilometres of winding paths surrounded by forest.
 There isn’t much else beyond the park, but you can always head west to visit the other districts.

-Where to stay: The best hotels in Zuglo
+Recommended hotels in Zuglo

 There are fewer options for accommodations in Zuglo as it’s mostly a residential area with commercial shopping strips around the outskirts.
 There are a couple of options right outside the park and a few on the other side of the main highway that separates the older parts of Pest from the modern districts.